-Although the IPC is a separate agency, it is part of the Justice cluster and it complies with relevant policies written by the Department of Justice (DJ), particularly concerning human resources and information technology policies.
+Although the IPC is a separate agency, it is part of the Customer Service Cluster and it complies with relevant policies written by the Department of Customer Service (DCS), particularly concerning human resources, finance, procurement and information technology policies.

 The IPC promotes the principles of the PMP through its executive team, staff and public awareness.

 The IPC’s executive team is committed to transparency and accountability in respect of the IPC’s compliance with the PPIP Act and the HRIP Act.